VeryGoodOpenSource/dart_frog/docs/docs/deploy/digital-ocean-app-platform.md

 This will create a `/build` directory with all the files needed to deploy your API.

-2. Build your API using Docker by running:
+### 2. Build your API using Docker

+In order to build a Docker image, you can run this command:

 ```bash
 docker build build \